A finite-resources description of a measurement process and its implications for the "Wigner's Friend" scenario

-We would like to thank Jacques L. Pienaar for instructive conversations.
-F.~d-M.~also thank Ruynet M. Filho and Marcelo F.~Santos for countless discussions at the H.~P.~DNA.
+\textit{Acknowledgements.} We would like to thank Jacques L. Pienaar for instructive conversations.
+F.~d-M.~also thank Ruynet M. Filho and Marcelo F.~Santos for countless discussions at the H.P.
+DNA.
 This work is supported in part by the National Council for Scientific and Technological Development, CNPq Brazil (projects: Universal Grant No. 406499/2021-7, and 409611/2022-0), the Carlos Chagas Foundation for Research Support of the State of Rio de Janeiro (FAPERJ, Grant APQ1 E-26/210.576/2024), and it is part of the Brazilian National Institute for Quantum Information.
 TRO acknowledges funding from the Air Force Office of Scientific Research under Grant No. FA9550-23-1-0092.
 Paola Obando acknowledges funding from South African Quantum Technology Initiative (SA QuTI) and the National Research Foundation (South Africa).